 SFR Acquisition & Lending

 Closed in December 2018, SFH Fund III targets both debt and equity investments, primarily in the single-family-homes asset class.
 As of 12/31/2019 the Fund had deployed $130 million.
-It targets a combination of high yield (lending) and high appreciation potential (acquisitions), with significant diversification and inflation protection, strong macro fundamentals (low supply, high demand), and a solid operational track record.
+Fund III offers a combination of credit and equity returns, relying on four pillars: high asset level diversification, inflation protection, strong macro fundamentals and a solid operational track-record.

 Scaling investments in SFR